 Looking for some fun activities to do post-turkey?
-San Francisco has plenty of events, activities, and fun spots to hit up during the long weekend of November 25-28.
-Scroll through for some essential things to check out and kick off the holiday season.
+Thanksgiving weekend in San Francisco brings plenty of events, activities, and fun spots to hit up from November 23-26, 2023.
+Scroll through for some essential events and activities to kick off the 2023 holiday season.

-1. Sign up for a Thanksgiving-day Turkey Trot
+1. Sign up for the Thanksgiving-day Turkey Trot

-2. Get your skate on at these awesome rinks
+3. Get your skate on at these awesome ice rinks

 It’s that time of year!
 Plenty of Bay Area ice rinks are open and already hosting fun events.
 Here are a few of our favorites: